This article was updated for use with GPM v11.9.0

 - If using Goliath Performance Monitor v11.8 or earlier, review the compatibility and view requirements below.

-When you first open one of the PowerBI report templates, to view data on your server, you’ll need to change the database connection, which initially is still connected to a Goliath test environment.
+When you first open one of the PowerBI report templates to view data on your server, you’ll need to update the database connection.

 - In the report, navigate to the Home tab in the ribbon at the top of the page: